thatdevgirl/block-controller/block-controller/readme.txt

 4. The block usage details page for a single block.
 This page is similar to the details page for all blocks, but includes only the information for a single block.

 == Changelog ==

+= 1.4.1 =
+* Tested with WordPress 6.4.
+* Fixed "lodash is not defined" error.
+* Added options for blocks added with WP 6.4.

 = 1.4 =
 * Updated the block usage summary page to use the core WP Table, which adds sorting functionality to the page and block count columns.